Everyone knows how to make a salad, but, are you making a very healthy salad?

 You can give yourself a punch of vitamin C by adding lemon or lime juice to your salad!
 Another interesting option is adding apple vinegar.
 One study indicates that apple cider vinegar consumption (30mL/day) along with restricted calorie diet can decrease appetite, body weight, BMI (body mass index), hip circumference, VAI (visceral adiposity index), plasma triglyceride, total cholesterol concentration and also increase HDL-C level in overweight or obese subjects.

-Salads are easy and funny to make.
+Salads are easy and fun to make.
 Be sure to use all the above ingredients to have the perfect meal, for both your stomach and your eyes.
-Be healthy it's now your duty: you are the most important person on earth!
+Be healthy it’s now your duty: you are the most important person on earth!

 MSc Ágatha Transfeld